firasuke/mussel/DOCUMENTATION.md

 * LTO is not a default language, but is built by default because `--enable-lto` is enabled by default.

-* Go support (when enabled) will be available through `gccgo` and not through Go's default compiler.

 * If you want to use `zstd` as a backend for LTO, just add `--with-zstd` below and make sure you have `zstd` (or `zstd-devel` or whatever it's called) installed on your host.